The Violent Wizards of Salem Aug 18, 2017 15:31:25 GMT -5

 The Violent Wizards of Salem

 Scholars have generally overlooked the evidence of abuse and focused instead on other, more sensational, accusations.
-However, it is prudent to examine such allegations in order to understand why these men, in particular, were singled out for accusations of witchcraft and put to death, as well as the behavior of the afflicted girls, many of whom were themselves the subordinates of some of these men.
+Nonetheless, it is prudent to examine such allegations in order to understand why these men, in particular, were singled out for charges of witchcraft and put to death, as well as the behavior of the afflicted girls, many of whom were themselves the subordinates of some of these men.

 Willard’s case was largely a family affair, with witnesses – aside from the regular accusers – belonging almost exclusively to his extended family.
 Henry Wilkins, Goodwife Willard’s uncle, accused Willard of causing the death of Daniel Wilkins (Henry’s son).
 Another accusation at Willard’s trial was that of Bray Wilkins, Margaret’s grandfather, who claimed he became immediately ill after Willard gave him a “mean look,” a suggestion that Willard possessed supernatural powers, specifically the “evil eye.”
 In Puritan society, a woman’s family was usually her best source of protection against an abusive husband, a dynamic that conceivably transpired in the familial testimonies and accusations against John Willard.